 This chart on the left was first posted on February 12, 2015.
 It appears that this conceptual frame of reference had never been the subject of scrutiny within the academic community.
 A blind spot, one goal of this group is to change that fact.

 Let us all begin to open up the discussions.
 Open up the analysis and research.
 Help by being part of the enterprise.

 Other WordPress sites, LinkedIn, Blogger, Facebook, Twitter, and other locations are used to figure out what role this simple, logical, mathematical model can play within our history of concepts.

 1. In 1957 Kees Boeke did a very limited base-10 progression of just 40 steps; and in July 2014, it was followed up by physicists, Gerard ‘t Hooft and Stefan Vandoren.
 Base-2 is 3.3333+ times more granular than base-10 plus it mimics cellular reproduction and other natural processes in biology as well as physics and chemistry.

 2. For the first few years, the first pages for this project were all the Small Business School (SBS) website.
 SBS was a weekly, half-hour television show about best business practices.
 That website was developed and maintained by Bruce Camber.
-It was convenient, however, links may still go to those pages.
+It was easy and convenient to post our earliest thoughts on that site.
+So, even today, links may still go to one of those pages.
 Remember to use your “Back Arrow” to return to your originating page.

-3. From this page, just below, we will be adding pages from all the different sites as quickly as possible.
-Then all the postings will be consolidated and tightened up.
+3. We will add original pages from all those different sites whenever rediscovered.
+At some point in time, all the postings will be consolidated and then tightened up.